arthurdhonneur7/workshop_tfa/README.md

 - Try with different models (`model_pred_1`, ..., `model_pred_6`)
 - Discover if combining models or adjusting thresholds improves results!
 - Share patterns or ideas you find with the group.

 ---

+## Workshop Format

+- You have **2 hours** to analyze the data, experiment with strategies, and prepare your approach.
+- Afterward, each team will give a **short PowerPoint presentation** sharing your results, key findings, and any interesting observations.
+- The **best team**—as judged by creativity, performance, and presentation—will win up to **300 CHF**!

+---